-Our products are supported by highly trained MDSs, who use Notebuilder to deliver clinically comprehensive medical notes into the customer's EHR system.
-Our MDSs use dedicated secure terminals to access the tools within the Notebuilder Platform to create the medical note.
-They use Notebuilder to observe clinician-patient visit audio/video feeds, view the automatically generated NLP-annotated transcripts, and efficiently complete the medical note documentation.
-Completed medical notes are uploaded manually or automatically into the patient's chart in the EHR for clinician review and approval.
+Our Augmedix Live and Augmedix Go Assist products are supported by highly trained MDSs, who use various tools within our technology platform to deliver clinically comprehensive medical notes into the customer's EHR system.
+These tools are accessed through dedicated secure terminals.
+The MDSs view the automatically generated NLP-annotated transcripts of the patient encounter, and efficiently complete the medical note.
+Completed medical notes are uploaded manually or automatically into the patient's chart in the EHR for clinician review and sign-off.

 Our MDSs are well educated, most at the university level and many are recruited straight out of university.
 Many have Biology majors, but we also recruit from various other disciplines.
 We also recruit from a large, established pool of medical transcriptionists in India.
-The MDS position can be a very attractive alternative to medical transcription, as that industry is contracting due to advancements in speech-to-text technology.

 All our MDSs pass our mandatory intensive training program prior to working with our clinicians.
-Our proprietary training modules are trainer-led and include medical visit basics, visit videos, medical documentation standards and requirements, and practice sessions using Notebuilder.
+Our proprietary training modules are trainer-led and include medical visit basics, visit videos, medical documentation standards and requirements, and practice sessions using our technology platform.
 The training program for new MDSs takes approximately three months for international trainees to complete and includes strict testing and grade achievement standards.
 We also provide specialty training for over 20 specialties.
 We support many specialties in clinic and hospital settings and are continuing to build our specialty training library.

-Our Live service is provided during the clinician's shift.
+Our Augmedix Live service is provided continuously throughout the clinician's shift.
 Our MDSs serve as an extension of the care team and are assigned to clinicians based on specialty.
-Typically, one MDS will accompany a clinician for the duration of that clinician's shift.
+Typically, an MDS will accompany a clinician for the duration of that clinician's shift.

-Our Notes service takes place after the patient visit.
+Medical notes delivered via our Augmedix Go Assist product, formerly known as Augmedix Notes, is delivered after the patient visit.
 Clinician-patient interactions are recorded, and transcripts are processed after the visit.
 NLP is applied to the transcript to generate a note which is reviewed by an MDS who can make edits to complete and upload the note into the EHR.
-Completed notes are delivered within 4 hours or before the clinician resumes his/her next shift depending upon the contract terms.
+Completed notes are typically delivered within four hours.
 The task of creating a medical note from a recording is less challenging than doing so in real time.
-Moreover, and in particular, with the benefit of Notebuilder, an MDS is able to handle the notes for more than one clinician during his/her shift.
+Moreover, as this product leverages our technology platform's automation capabilities fully, an MDS is able to manage the notes for more than one clinician during his/her shift.